 - 19 mm wrench or socket - 13 mm wrench or socket - 1.
-Make sure that the rear wheel is aligned properly. - 2.
-For proper adjustment, the chain should have 40 mm (1 1/2") free movement just behind the chain guard with no load on the bike (figure 2)
+Make sure that the rear wheel is aligned properly. - For proper adjustment, the chain should have 35mm (1.378") free movement just behind the chain guard with no load on the bike (figure 2)

-Sit on the bike and verify that the chain has a minimum of 12mm (1/2") free movement when the chain is at it's tightest point.
+Sit on the bike and verify that the chain has a minimum of 12mm (1/2") free movement when the chain is at its tightest point.

 - 3. If the chain requires adjusting, loosen the axle with a 19 mm wrench and tighten the chain by rotating the adjustor bolts clockwise (CW) or loosen the chain by rotating the adjustor bolts (CCW). - 4.
-Retighten the axel bolt to 25 ft-lb (34 Nm). - 5.
+Ensure proper alignment of the rear wheel by making sure there are equal amounts of the alignment holes (figure 4) showing on each side of the wheel. - 5.
+Retighten the axel bolt to 25 ft-lb (34 Nm). - 6.
 Retighten the adjustor bolt (figure 3)